Benjamin Wade: Stalwart politics, antipathy towards President Hayes

 Among Wade's political activities in his post-Congress years included his taking part among the Republican "Stalwart" faction, the wing of the GOP which supported the Reconstruction policies of President Ulysses S. Grant and opposed civil service reform during the 1870s.
 He became a lobbyist for Jay Cooke and the Northern Pacific Railroad in the 1870s.

 Although Wade enthusiastically supported Rutherford B. Hayes' 1876 campaign for president, he became disillusioned with Hayes' withdrawal of remaining federal troops from the South, an action he viewed as constituting a betrayal of Republican principles.
-He wrote in a subsequently published letter to Uriah H. Painter of The New York Times:
+He wrote in a subsequently published letter to Uriah Hunt Painter of The New York Times:

 Throughout the summer and fall of 1877, Wade continued his forceful denunciation of the Hayes administration, asserting in November that the president would never have received his vote had he knew Hayes intended to "abandon the Southern Republicans and put in his Cabinet a rebel who had fought four years to destroy the Government."
 Wade disdained Hayes' selection of David M. Key, a former Confederate officer, to the position of United States Postmaster General.
 However, Wade's lack of power at this point made him helpless.